MPhuongLe/blog.hocnoi/_posts/2030-01-01-Diary-Project.md

 **It ended.**

-_Yesterday_, I was mad at Tân because he disappeared while texting with me.
-When he texted me, I didn't reply or see the message immediately, but only 1 minute later.
-Then he disappeared and went to cook, clean his room, and do research.
-1 hour 30 minutes later, he came back and apologized with reasons like "I forgot", "because you replied late", "because I was tired".
+_Yesterday_, I was mad at Tân because Tân disappeared while texting with me.
+When Tân texted me, I didn't reply or see the message immediately, but only 1 minute later.
+Then Tân disappeared and went to cook, clean his room, and do research.
+1 hour 30 minutes later, Tân came back and apologized with reasons like "I forgot", "because you replied late", "because I was tired".

 This wasn't the first time it happened.
-After a long, tiring day at the office, he spent the evening doing his own things - sleeping, cooking, cleaning or studying - while barely sending me more than a few messages.
-He avoided texting until finishing everything, with the stress of things undone and the wish to have a better life.
+After a long, tiring day at the office, Tân spent the evening doing his own things - sleeping, cooking, cleaning or studying - while barely sending me more than a few messages.
+Tân avoided texting until finishing everything, with the stress of things undone and the wish to have a better life.
 I understand his situation and exhaustion, but I couldn't bear it anymore.
 I couldn't leave it unresolved and keep bearing.
 I couldn't keep forcing myself to sympathize when it only met my frustration.
 In the end, I just let my soul break, forgetting how to reason or even feel.

-He didn't want to visit when I asked/begged because it was late, he hadn't eaten, and he planned to study.
-The next day, when we were together, he promised he'd come over "every other day" until Tú Nhi came back.
-But yesterday he admitted he'd made that promise just to stop me from being sad.
-He said he shouldn't have committed: "There might come a day I don't want to do that".
+Tân didn't want to visit when I asked/begged because it was late, Tân hadn't eaten, and Tân planned to study.
+The next day, when we were together, Tân promised he'd come over "every other day" until Tú Nhi came back.
+But yesterday Tân admitted he'd made that promise just to stop me from being sad.
+Tân said Tân shouldn't have committed: "There might come a day I don't want to do that".
 I was surprised and hurt to hear that.
 Should I have become a burden that way?
 Why please me, why can't you prioritize me?
 Why ask for me if you won't prioritize me?
 If his future and health mattered more than us, then why keep me enduring?

 Last night's thoughts, and my talk with Nhi, stopped me from blaming him.
 Instead, I saw clearly: we were truly incompatible.
-He could never understand my madness.
-He never needed my presence to feel loved the way I did.
+Tân could never understand my madness.
+Tân never needed my presence to feel loved the way I did.
 To him, not talking much, not meeting often, not listening deeply — was all normal.
 Our love languages, our needs, were simply too different.

-He always told me these differences were trivial and unavoidable, that we could handle them.
-But this time, I knew it was bigger than he believed.
+Tân always told me these differences were trivial and unavoidable, that we could handle them.
+But this time, I knew it was bigger than Tân believed.
 This was the calmest moment of all — the moment I decided to break up with him.
 And I was sure.
 This time, I chose to trust my intuition instead of his persuasion.

 _Today_, I had a trip to Thủy Châu Ecotourism with Hoàng and Tân.
 It was a long trip, from 8AM to 3PM.
-I had to go home to lend Nhi my motorbike, so Tân said, "Maybe we cannot talk" (even though yesterday he said that we would talk tomorrow after the trip).
+I had to go home to lend Nhi my motorbike, so Tân said, "Maybe we cannot talk" (even though yesterday Tân said that we would talk tomorrow after the trip).
 So, I reluctantly but calmly said OK.
 To be honest, I was disappointed.
 We ended up with no arrangement to solve the problem.

 I came home exhausted, so I went to sleep.
 About 1 hour later, I woke up.
 I thought: When would we talk?
 Tomorrow I had a study café with Nhi, so it would be hard to meet him.
 Would it drag to next week?
 And how long could I wait with his tiring office days?
 I made up my mind that I would not wait for him to solve it anymore.
 I should not rely on him, wait for him, or put the responsibility on him.

 I booked BeBike and intended to text him that I was coming.
-Just then, he texted me to talk and solve the problem.
+Just then, Tân texted me to talk and solve the problem.
 It was 6:25PM.
 But I was already on my way.
-I took the Metro, and he came to pick me up without an extra helmet.
+I took the Metro, and Tân came to pick me up without an extra helmet.
 So we faked it with the raincoat and went to Thảo Điền to find an affordable café.

 We finally stopped at Cộng Café.
 A "Cà phê cốt dừa" 69k and a "Bánh giò 5 trứng" 40k.
 We talked and cried through all the tissues of the shop!